 ALEXANDER MCQUEEN SPRING/SUMMER 2020 via Tagwalk

-A little romance never hurt anyone, and the shade is chic to wear both day and night.
-In fact, Alexander McQueen even featured the hue on his dramatic aesthetic inspired by nature.
+A little romance never hurt anyone, and the shade of pink is chic to wear both day and night.
+In fact, Alexander McQueen even featured visual inspiration visit inspired by nature.
 Whether you’re a fan of gingham prints, flowy dresses, or matching suits, coral pink is a must in your wardrobe.

 5. Poppy Red